 Mistake #8: Talking to Anyone Other than a Licensed Attorney about Your Case

-All communications between you and your attorney about the facts of your case are considered privileged and are protected under the law.
+All communications between you and your DWI attorney in Collin County about the facts of your case are considered privileged and are protected under the law.
 Nobody is entitled to know what you tell your attorney.
 However, anything you say to a friend, a co-worker, or an acquaintance is not privileged and can be used against you in subsequent proceedings.

 Mistake #9: Talking to Several Attorneys then Trying to Take Care of Your Case on Your Own